ogoyal/Calendar-Project/README.md

 Calendar-Project
 ================
-This program allows users to search for appointments by date or subject.
+This C++ program allows users to search for appointments by date or subject.